Pylons/pylons/pylons/docs/en/caching.rst

 Inevitably, there will be occasions during applications development or deployment when some task is revealed to be taking a significant amount of time to complete.
 When this occurs, the best way to speed things up is with :term:`caching`.

-Pylons comes with caching enabled that is part of the same package that provides the session handling, `Beaker`_.
-Beaker supports a variety of caching backends: in-memory, database, Google Datastore, filesystem, and memcached are built-in.
+Caching is enabled in Pylons using `Beaker`_, the same package that provides session handling.
+Beaker supports a variety of caching backends: in-memory, database, Google Datastore, filesystem, and memcached.
 Additional extensions are available that support Tokyo Cabinet, Redis, Dynomite, and Ringo.
 Back-ends can be added with Beaker's extension system.